umbrellaplug/umbrellaplug.github.io/README.md

 Welcome to the umbrellaplug.github.io wiki!

-Please let me know if you have any questions or issues.
-Currently for Kodi 19 and working for Nexus Alphas (with lots of warnings).
+Compatible with Kodi 19 and 20.

 ~~Clone~~ Fork of Venom